 The Holiday Portfolio is leased to Holiday pursuant to two triple net master leases on nearly identical terms.
-Each master lease has a 17-year term and first-year rent equal to 6.5% of the purchase price with annual increases during the following three years of 4.5% and up to 3.75% thereafter.
+Each master lease has a term of approximately 17 years and first-year rent equal to 6.5% of the purchase price with annual increases during the following three years of 4.5% and annual increases thereafter varying from 3.5% to 3.75%.
 Under each master lease, the respective Master Tenant is responsible for (i) operating its portion of the Holiday Portfolio and bearing the related costs, including repairs, maintenance, capital expenditures, utilities, taxes, insurance, and the payroll expense of property-level employees, and (ii) complying with the terms of the mortgage financing documents.